olo52/LOL/My own hack_13012_1485045734/README.md

-Thank you for downloading the Surviv Cheat Injector by Lol.
+Thank you for downloading the BroHack Lol.

 ## Installation